 Trying to coordinate everything that goes into the oven can be a daunting task.
 The whole thing is made so much easier when you use your slow cooker, and you wind up with succulent turkey that everyone will enjoy.

 You’ll love how easy this method is.
 I typically cook my turkey in the oven, but it takes up so much space.
-With the slow cooker, that’s not a problem.
+With the slow cooker, that’s not a problem, especially if you’re cooking for just a few people.
+This method is perfect for my husband and me.

 You might be a little nervous the first time you try this method of cooking a turkey.
 However, once you see how easy it is, it’s likely to become your favorite way.